 - Whole Foods

-These brands met genuine extra virgin olive oil standards:
+According to the 2009 report, these brands met genuine extra virgin olive oil standards:

 - Corto Olive